WAFB: Programming

-Syndicated programming on WAFB (as of September 2022) includes Tamron Hall, The Kelly Clarkson Show, Inside Edition, 25 Words or Less, TMZ and Access Hollywood.

 WAFB was one of a handful of stations that shifts the air times of various CBS programming.
 From 1988 until 2019, The Price Is Right aired at 11 a.m. instead of 10 a.m., and The Young and the Restless aired at 4 p.m. instead of 11 a.m.
 The station made this change to give its noon and 5 p.m. newscasts a strong lead-in.
-However, on September 9, 2019, WAFB resumed airing TPIR and Y&R at their respective network-recommended times of 10 a.m. and 11 a.m.
+However, on September 9, 2019, WAFB resumed airing both programs at their respective network-recommended times of 10 a.m. and 11 a.m.
 The station aired Jeopardy! and Wheel of Fortune until 1995 when the shows moved to WBRZ.
 Live with Regis and Kelly and The Oprah Winfrey Show were seen until the late 1990s.
 Oprah moved to WBRZ but since then aired on WVLA until the show ended its run in 2011.
-Regis and Kelly (now Live with Kelly and Ryan) continues to air on WBRZ.
+Regis and Kelly (now Live with Kelly and Mark) continues to air on WBRZ.
 The People's Court also once aired on WAFB before going to WBRZ and later WGMB.
 The station aired the syndicated version of Family Feud hosted by Steve Harvey until 2020 and aired the versions hosted by Louie Anderson, Richard Karn, and John O'Hurley, with the exception of Karn's first season, which aired on KZUP-CD, and Harvey's second through fifth seasons, which aired on WVLA.
 Until 2015, WAFB aired the syndicated version of Who Wants to Be a Millionaire; the show aired on sister station WBXH until its cancellation in 2019.
 WAFB also airs the Sunday services from the First United Methodist Church in the city.